Welcome to Byteman

 How do I start using Byteman?

-Byteman 3.0.9 is now available for download under the GNU LGPL.
-It requires a JDK 6 or higher JVM.
+Byteman 4.0.22 is now available for download under the GNU LGPL.
+It requires a JDK 7 or higher JVM (use the latest 3.X release if you are still on JDK 6).
 The release includes a programmer's guide, also available online (pdf or html), which provides a complete description of what Byteman does, how it operates and and how it can be used, including all available runtime configuration options.

 If you are new to Byteman then the tutorials provide a quick start, showing how Byteman can be employed to perform tracing and monitoring and to support verification of test outcomes and implement fault-injection tests.